Unified Multi-Modal Interactive & Reactive 3D Motion Generation via Rectified Flow: Methods

 \textbf{Geometric Losses.} We adopt the common geometric losses for human motion such as foot contact loss $\mathcal{L}_{\text{foot}}$ and joint velocity loss $\mathcal{L}_{\text{vel}}$ from MDM \cite{tevet2022human} and bone length loss $\mathcal{L}_{\text{BL}}$ from InterGen \cite{liang_intergen_2023}.
 The geometric loss is defined as:

 where the hyper-parameters $\lambda_{\text{vel}}$,$\lambda_{\text{BL}}$ are appropriately calibrated to fix the importance of each term.

 \textbf{Interaction Losses.} We adapt joint distance map loss $\mathcal{L}_{\text{DM}}$ and relative orientation loss $\mathcal{L}_{\text{RO}}$ from InterGen \cite{liang_intergen_2023} that allows close interactions when dancers should be in contact as well as maintain proper facing directions and body alignments.
-To further enhance inter-person coordination in duet generation, we introduce synchronization loss $\mathcal{L}_{\text{sync}}$ that explicitly allows spatial coherence between the actor and reactor by weighting pairwise joint distances based on both anatomical proximity and task-relevant importance:
+To further strengthen inter-person coordination during duet generation, we introduce a synchronization loss $\mathcal{L}_{\text{sync}}$ that explicitly enforces spatial relational coherence between the two person.
+The loss weights pairwise inter-person joint distances using anatomically informed and task-relevant importance terms: